-Sarah Irshad with her family
+Sarah Irshad with her daughters

 My name is Sarah Irshad.
 I was born in Karachi, Pakistan.
 I did my bachelors in civil engineering from NED University of Karachi.
-I am married to Adeel Ahmed and we have two beautiful daughters, Zainab and Emaan.
-The first thing that comes to my mind when talking about motherhood is the 'learning process' associated with this experience.
+I am married to Adeel Ahmed and we have three beautiful daughters, The first thing that comes to my mind when talking about motherhood is the 'learning process' associated with this experience.
 For example, learning how to manage stress, how to organize time, how to bring discipline in your life so that you can serve as a role model for your children, and lastly learning how to be patient.
 I would also like to acknowledge the tremendous role my husband Adeel has played in the parenting of our children.
 I stayed home with my kids when they were young.
 Currently I work part time at Hennepin Technical College as a math tutor.
 InshaAllah (God willing) I am planning to pursue my masters in mathematics education from the University of Minnesota.

 Jean Nackers with her children

 I believe motherhood means love and protection.
 I cherish every moment I have with my children.
 I love to rediscover the world through their eyes.
 We raise caterpillars in the spring, fish in a nearby pond, and love to learn more about the world around us.
 I want to teach my children to care for the earth and to have love and concern for their fellow human beings.
 We belong to one amazing human family and we can learn so much from one another.

 Janice Aziz with her children